Owlmetry

 });

-Every event -- the operation start, track step, and operation complete/fail -- is flushed before the Lambda returns.
+Every event -- the operation start, funnel step, and operation complete/fail -- is flushed before the Lambda returns.

 Ready to get started?